 4. There is literally no maintenance, except watering.

 There is nothing you need to do to grow healthy mint plants, except water them.
 My method for planting is simple.
-I purchase small mint plants and place them in fresh, fertilized potting soil.
+I purchase small mint plants, and place them in fresh, fertilized potting soil.
 I try to water them regularly, especially in the hot weather.
 I admit that at times I forget, but the mint hangs in there!
 If you harvest your mint regularly, there is no need to pinch it back, which eliminates one more gardening chore!

 5. Use the mint leaves in delicious recipes.

 6. Mint plants repel flies, moths, and mosquitoes.

 If you place your herb garden containers on your deck or patio, the scent of the various herbs, including mint, will act as a built-in bug repellent.
 The scent comes from the essential oil that is naturally in the herbs, and bugs tend to avoid it.
 The more herbs you plant, the less bugs you will have!